biswa-mohapatra/flight/README.md

 # Project Various Step

 # Data Exploration
-I started exploring datasets using pandas, NumPy,matplotlib and seaborn.
+I started exploring datasets using pandas, NumPy,matplotlib, pandas profiling and seaborn.

 # Model Selection
-Made many Models But selected RandomForest Regressor.
+Built many Models and out of that i have selected RandomForest Regressor.

 # Hyperparameter Optimization
 Using Randomizedsearch CV and GridSearch CV to select the best parameter for training the model